This story was originally posted on January 20, 2017 and was last updated on July 18, 2017.

-- Do you have limited income and limited resources?
+- Have limited income and limited resources

-- Do you have Supplemental Security Income?
+- Have Supplemental Security Income

-- Have you received any of the following:
+- Received any of the following:

-What is “Extra Help?”
+What is Extra Help?

-People who are eligible to enroll in Medicare Part A may also qualify to receive what Medicare calls “Extra Help.”
-“Extra Help” is also called “Medicare Savings Programs.”
-Medicare offers different kinds of Medicare Savings Programs depending on your circumstances, including:
+If you are eligible to enroll in Medicare Part A, you may also qualify to receive what Medicare calls “Extra Help,” which is referred to as Medicare Savings Programs (MSP).
+Medicare offers different kinds of MSPs depending on your circumstances, including:

-- Qualified Medicare Beneficiary Program
+- Qualified Medicare Beneficiary (QMB) Program

-- Specified Low-Income Medicare Beneficiary Program
+- Specified Low-Income Medicare Beneficiary (SLMB) Program

-- Qualifying Individual Program
+- Qualifying Individual (QI) Program

-- Qualified Disabled and Working Individuals Program
+- Qualified Disabled and Working Individuals (QDWI) Program

 - State Programs

-- Callng SSA at 1-800-772-1213 (TTY 1-800-325-0778).
+- Call SSA at 1-800-772-1213 (TTY 1-800-325-0778).

 - Applying on the Social Security Administrations’ website